liamrosenfeld/EmuGator/README.md

 ## Known Bugs
 - Proper communication between UI, emulator, and assembler have not been established.
-- Assembler does not work for I-instructions that aren't the typical format
+- Assembler does not work for I-instructions that aren't the typical format such as FENCE
 - Code is not properly tested.
 There are likely unnoticed bugs.

 ## Development